sk3pp3r/cheat-sheet-pdf/README.md

 ### Cyber Security :lock:
 * [Cyber Security 101](pdf/cybersecurity-101.gif): Fundamentals of Cybersecurity Topics.
 * [What is DevSecOps?](pdf/devsecops.gif): DevSecOps emerged as a natural evolution of DevOps practices with a focus on integrating security into the software development and deployment process.
-The term "DevSecOps" represents the convergence of Development (Dev), Security (Sec), and Operations (Ops) practices, emphasizing the importance of security throughout the software development lifecycle.

 ---